Learn Through Play

 The first step is to begin to value time to recharge and use scheduled time in between productivity bursts to take the most effective break for you.
 The next step is to find out how you best play, and then to commit to taking breaks in the types of ways you identified on a regular basis.

-So, it’s time we think twice about working at all hours of the day and night.
+It’s time we think twice about working at all hours of the day and night.
 It’s time to listen to our bodies and what the research is telling us.
-We need to spend the time to renew, to manage our energy effectively and work smarter, and to be more productive.
+We need to spend time to renew, to manage energy levels at work, and to work smarter to be more productive.

 Watch this video to learn about the different types of play and why it’s valuable to incorporate them into the workplace!